 As a cookout host, I love that I don’t have to stress about putting together an entire menu…and sampling the tasty dishes that everyone brings.

-While wild rice pilaf isn’t *as* traditional of a cookout side as say, Pesto Potato Salad or Pepperoni Pasta Salad, to me, that is part of its appeal.
+While wild rice pilaf isn’t *as* traditional of a cookout side as say, Pesto Potato Salad, Pepperoni Pasta Salad, or even Southern Style Mustard Potato Salad, to me, that is part of its appeal.
 It’s a dish that feels fresh and different yet with enough familiar features and cozy qualities to fit right in beside the Easy Baked Beans and Cheesy Jalapeno Cornbread.

 Fresh sweet corn and red bell peppers celebrate the summer produce that’s in its prime, a generous handful of basil adds freshness and depth, and a final squeeze of lemon juice gives the recipe sunny vibrancy and life.